utshomax/postman-docs/src/pages/docs/administration/sso/okta.md

 > **[SSO with Okta is available on Postman Enterprise plans.](https://www.postman.com/pricing)**

-You must be an admin of your Okta organization in order to create this custom SAML application.
-You can set up your custom SAML application by using the available Postman app in Okta or by configuring it directly in Okta.
+To configure SSO with Okta, you can use the available Postman app in Okta or create a custom SAML application.
+You must be an administrator in both Okta and Postman to configure SSO for your team.

 ## Contents